 Students must schedule a registration date with their student advisor before the registration deadline listed on the academic calendar to avoid paying a non-refundable late registration fee.
-Late registration is available until the 4th week of the quarter.
-Students who register late are ineligible for installment payment plans, and are subject to same terms of the school's withdrawal and refund policy.
+Students who register late, and are subject to same terms of the school's withdrawal and refund policy.